HeyZeet/Flood/README.md

 8. Equip Weld Tool, select owned pieces, and weld them into a raft.
 9. Confirm other players cannot sell or weld your pieces.
 10. Let the water rise.
-11. Confirm both host and client see water, swim, take water damage, and see rafts float.
+11. Confirm both host and client see water, swim, take water damage, hear water sounds, and see rafts float.
 12. Enter combat phase.
 13. Buy/equip weapons from the shop.
 14. Confirm weapon unlocks appear in inventory on host and client.
 15. Shoot and melee players/props and confirm sounds, animations, damage, and impact effects replicate.
 16. Kill a player and confirm ragdoll/elimination behavior.
 17. Confirm round winner display, scoreboard, and reset.

+Useful raft stress test:

+1. Place 4 crates in a square.
+2. Place 4 plastic barrels around the sides/corners.
+3. Select all pieces with the Weld Tool and weld them into one raft.
+4. Start flood phase.
+5. Watch for vertical separation, spinning, flipping, and player movement on top of the raft.

 ## Development Notes